The Benefice of:

 RECTOR'S SABBATICAL:-

-Please note that the Rector will be on sabbatical leave from 13th April to 1st July.
+Please note that the Rector is on sabbatical leave until 1st July.
 All clergy are due a three-month sabbatical every ten years.
 The Rector’s last sabbatical was in 2010 – his intended sabbatical in 2020 was cancelled due to Covid.
-Services will continue as normal and cover will be arranged for the Rector's absence.
+Services will continue as normal and cover is being arranged for the Rector's absence.

 RECTOR'S